Ratakor/dotfiles/README.md

 ![screenshot](Pictures/normal.png)

 ## Installation
-as if you just installed Parabola OpenRC, DO NOT TRY THIS if it's not a new install and you don't know what you're doing
+as if you just installed Parabola OpenRC, DO NOT TRY THIS if it's not a new install and you don't know what you're doing.
+It will install my config as well as all packages I use except cli-visualizer, joplin, oneko and ungoogled-chromium.

 	$ git clone https://github.com/ratakor/config.git
 	$ cd config
-	# make
+	$ make

 ## Softwares